Sedzani06/Pomodoro-Timer/README.md

 ## Acknowledgments

-This project was created for academic purposes as part of the *COM2120:Digital Design Techniques* coursework.
+This project was created for academic purposes as part of the *COM2120 : Digital Design Techniques* coursework.